JustDravee/justdravee.github.io/_posts/2025-04-03-the 3 prompts of spec thinking.md

 ### 3. **What was assumed but never enforced?** — Write Your Properties (The Enforcement Layer)

-👉 Try this cue: What does the code *assume*, but never check?
+👉 Try this cue: "What does the code *assume*, but never check?"
 👉 Answer with "Should only..." or "Eventually, ... must happen"

 Now you flip into **spec thinking** mode: